Ogg Vorbis Psycho

 Compare with color television (analog).
 It transmits a full-resolution

-intensity image (brightness), yet transmits coloring information at only
+intensity image (brightness), yet transmits coloring information

 half-resolution, because the eye perceives color with less resolution